lammps/lammps/doc/src/Build_settings.rst

 can be used with the Intel or GNU compiler (see the ``FFT_LIB`` setting above).

-The CUFFT and HIPFFT FFT libraries are packaged with NVIDIA's CUDA and AMD's HIP installations, respectively.
-These FFT libraries require the Kokkos acceleration package to be enabled and the Kokkos backend to be GPU-resident (ie, HIP or CUDA).
+The cuFFT and hipFFT FFT libraries are packaged with NVIDIA's CUDA and AMD's HIP installations, respectively.
+These FFT libraries require the Kokkos acceleration package to be enabled and the Kokkos back end to be GPU-resident (i.e., HIP or CUDA).

 Performing 3d FFTs in parallel can be time-consuming due to data access and required communication.
 This cost can be reduced by performing